Summary Fact Sheet on Proposed Get Real Planned Parenthood Curriculum for Spokane Public Schools

 - Students will be taught that the use of condoms and dental dams in oral, anal or vaginal sex move those sexual activities from “high risk” to “lower-risk”, (7-42).

-- Students are told that “most seventh graders do not have any form of sexual intercourse,” when the actual numbers are over 85% who don’t (7.5-4).
+- Students are told that “most seventh graders do not have any form of sexual intercourse,” when the actual numbers are over 85% of 7th graders who don’t (7.5-4).

 - Students will be taught that, “People are born as male, female or intersex.”
 What THEY WON’T BE TAUGHT is that 1 in 1,500-2,000 births (or 2 people in a school of 4,000 students) are “intersex” and the vast majority of them will be completely happy with their assigned sex for the rest of their lives.